Sumitra-das-guptta/java-clean-code-shortnote/JavaCleanCodeStandardConvention.md

     * Avoid three or more parameters where possible.
     * Consider refactoring the method if it needs more than recommended parameters.
     * Consider bundling parameters into custom-types.
-1. MISCELLANEOUS PRACTICES:
+1. Miscellaneous Practices:
-    - PARENTHESES: Use parentheses liberally in expressions involving mixed operators to avoid operator precedence problems.
+    - Use parentheses liberally in expressions involving mixed operators to avoid operator precedence problems.
-    - RETURNING VALUES: avoid multiple return statements in a method when possible.
+    - Avoid multiple return statements in a method when possible.
     - If an expression containing a binary operator appears before the ? in the ternary ?: operator, it should be parenthesized.
     - Use XXX in a comment to flag something that is bogus but works.
     - Use FIXME to flag something that is bogus and broken.